drkhrse/drkhrse_miyoo_bezels/README.md

 # drkhrse Miyoo Bezels
-My 4:3 bezels for Retroarch (made for the Miyoo Mini+)
+My 4:3 bezels for Retroarch, originally created for the Miyoo Mini+.